September Unofficial Holidays: Your Ultimate Guide to a Month Packed with Fun Holidays!

 Create Your Own Fantasy Creature: Challenge students to invent their own fantasy creatures that could inhabit Middle-earth.
 Have them draw, describe, and name these imaginative beings.

 Scribe's Corner: Set up a "Scribe's Corner" where students can practice their calligraphy skills by writing their names or favorite quotes in the style of Middle-earth scripts.
+Make it more fun with these feather pens

 Riddles and Puzzles: Engage in riddles and puzzles inspired by Bilbo's encounter with Gollum.
 Have students solve riddles or create their own to challenge their classmates.

-September 23: International Rabbit Day
+Fourth Saturday in September: International Rabbit Day

 Rabbit Research: Dive into a research project about rabbits.
 Discuss their habitats, behavior, diet, and distinct characteristics.
 Encourage students to present their findings creatively.
+Check out All Things Rabbits for Kids by Animal Reads or Rabbits the Ultimate Bunny Book by Jenny Kellett

 Rabbit Art Gallery: Let creativity bloom with rabbit-themed art activities.
 From drawing and painting to clay sculptures, students can create their own artistic interpretations of rabbits.